arkq/bluez-alsa/doc/bluealsa.8.rst

     Enable *NAME* Bluetooth profile.
     May be given multiple number of times to enable multiple profiles.

-    It is mandatory to enabled at leas one Bluetooth profile.
+    It is mandatory to enable at least one Bluetooth profile.
     For the list of supported profiles see the PROFILES_ section below.

 -c NAME, --codec=NAME